 Computer Science 5 -This course is an introduction to the world of computer science.
-Students will explore a variety of topics including block-based coding, physical computing, 3D design and printing, introductory game design and introductory robotics.
+Students will explore a variety of topics including block-based coding, physical computing, introductory game design and introductory robotics.
 We will begin to use use longer and larger projects to help emphasize problem solving, creativity, and computational thinking.

 Computer Science 6 - This course expands the skills introduced in 5th grade.
-Students will further explore a variety of topics including block and text coding, physical computing, more advanced 3D design and printing, and more advanced game design.
+Students will further explore a variety of topics including block and text coding, physical computing, and more advanced game design in Minecraft.
 Students will learn the basics of algorithmic thinking and apply that to a series of long-term projects.

 Computer Science 7 - This course furthers the skills developed in 6th grade as students more deeply explore the world of problem solving and computer science.
 In this course, students learn to create digital design solutions using a variety of programming environments and languages.
-Students will explore 3D design, 2D game creation, robotics, electronics, and physical computing.
+Students will 2D game creation, robotics, electronics, and physical computing.
 Logical and algorithmic thinking and problem solving will be used in what is primarily a project-based course.

 Computer Science 8 -Students will further their exploration of computer science and begin to prepare them for what lies ahead in the Upper School .
-Students will expand their problem solving, logical and analytical thinking, group collaboration, and digital creation skills by delving deeper into the word of 3D modeling and game creation.
-They will use text-based programming through Minecraft Python and music creation programming.
-This is primarily a project-based class.
+Students will expand their problem solving and their logical and analytical thinking.
+Students will choose from a selection of Minecraft programming, physical computing, and creative coding.
+They finish the quarter by choosing a passion project that combines an interest of theirs with computer science.